-It is a truism that many first novels are written in the first person.
-This narrative choice makes sense for a couple of reasons.
+It is a truism that many first novels are written in first-person narration.
+This choice makes sense for a couple of reasons.
 For one, the first-time novelist is probably bursting with the story of a particular character with a particular point of view that he or she is just dying to tell.
 For another, it may well be the case that handling a single point of view is easier for the first-time novelist than juggling multiple points of view.
-Now, nothing precludes a first-time novelist from tackling multiple points of view.
-I notice here only a first-novel tendency.
+Nothing precludes a first-time novelist from tackling multiple points of view.
+I notice here only a first-novel tendency toward first-person narration.

 Among multi-published authors in the romance genre, the choice of first-person narration has become a recent trend.
 I label it: